harivikneshs/Leciel18-app/README.md

 check out our app here https://play.google.com/store/apps/details?id=com.devlab.nitpy.leciel18

-Only src folder of the app in shared in this repository, so if you need to clone this project, create a seperate android studio project and replace the files in src folder with the files in this repository and rebuild the project, Android Studio automatically resolves all name conflicts.
+Only src/main folder of the app in shared in this repository, so if you need to clone this project, create a seperate android studio project and replace the files in main folder with the files in this repository and rebuild the project, Android Studio automatically resolves all name conflicts.